Striped Blandford/Znajek jets from advection of small scale magnetic field: Magnetosphere setup and evolution

 \subsection{Magnetic loop accretion systems}

 Since the force-free approximation corresponds to the limit of vanishing plasma inertia, it is not possible to construct an AD self-consistently around a central BH.
-Thus, we resort to introducing a suitable AD setup, which is a crucial ingredient in our models and follows closely the procedure sketched in \citet{Parfrey2015,Parfrey2017}.
+Thus, we resort to introducing a suitable AD setup, which is a crucial ingredient in our models and resembles, to some extent, the procedure sketched in \citet{Parfrey2015}.
 We consider the force-free evolution of a system composed by a BH surrounded by an (idealised) equatorial AD of finite vertical extension.
 There, the magnetic field can be anchored.
-In practical terms, the \textit{ad-hoc} equatorial structure that we construct serves for the purpose of providing boundary conditions that may mimic the accretion process found in self-consistently built ADs.
+In practical terms, the \textit{ad-hoc} equatorial structure that we construct serves for the purpose of providing conditions that may mimic the accretion process found in self-consistently built ADs.